stolostron/multicluster-observability-operator/docs/configure-object-storage.md

 ## S3

-If you want to configure S3 as object store server, you can add the following YAML content to [multicluster-monitoring-operator CR](/deploy/crds/monitoring.open-cluster-management.io_v1alpha1_multiclustermonitoring_cr.yaml):
+If you want to configure S3 as object store server, you can add the following YAML content to [multicluster-observability-operator CR](/deploy/crds/monitoring.open-cluster-management.io_v1alpha1_multiclusterobservability_cr.yaml):

 ```yaml
   objectStorageConfig: